-• Harbor Management & Norwalk
+Harbor Management & Norwalk

 In 1984, the Harbor Management Act (CGS section22a-113k to sections 22a-113t) authorized the establishment of municipal Harbor Management Commissions to create plans for use of their harbors.
-In 1986, the City of Norwalk established the Norwalk Harbor Management Commission (NHMC) (Chapter 69, Article III).
+In 1986, the City of Norwalk established the Norwalk Harbor Management Commission (NHMC) (Chapter 69, Article III of the Code of the City of Norwalk).

 - The Harbor Management Plan was approved by the State, and the Common Council adopted it in 1990, with adoption of revisions in 2009.
-The citywide plan/POCD, together with the City's zoning regulations affection the Coastal Area Management area, constitute Norwalk's state-approved Municipal Coastal Program.
-In February 2019, the NHMC created a Coastal Vision document.
-The Harbor Management Plan and the Coastal Vision document are incorporated in this POCD update by reference. - The Harbor Management Plan the Coastal Vision document outline the goals and policies Norwalk Harbor and the Coastal Area Management area. - Guiding principles of the Norwalk Harbor Management Plan are: - Maintain public safety - Protect coastal resources and environmental quality - Support appropriate beneficial uses of the Harbor Management Area and waterfront, including water-dependent uses and public access to the Harbor. - The goals listed in the 2019 Coastal Vision are: - 1.
+In February 2019, the NHMC created, as part of the POCD planning process, a Coastal Vision document.
+The Coastal Vision document is incorporated in this POCD update by reference. - The Harbor Management Plan establishes goals and policies for beneficial use and conservation of the Norwalk Harbor Management Area, while the Coastal Vision document sets forth proposed goals and strategies for coastal management in the Coastal Area Management (CAM) Area covered by the POCD.
+(The Harbor Management Area delineates the jurisdiction of the NHMC and Harbor Management Plan, and includes all of Norwalk Harbor as defined in the City Charter with the exception of the Five Mile River Harbor which is subject to the authority of the Five Mile River Commission.
+The CAM Area is the area of municipal jurisdiction within which the provisions of the Connecticut Coastal Management Act apply, including Norwalk Harbor and the Norwalk Coastal Zone defined in the Norwalk Building Zone Regulations.) - Guiding principles of the Norwalk Harbor Management Plan are: - Maintain public safety - Protect coastal resources and environmental quality - Support appropriate beneficial uses of the Harbor Management Area and waterfront, including water-dependent uses and public access to the Harbor. - The goals listed in the 2019 Coastal Vision are: - 1.
 Recognition of coastal resources and values - 2.
-Active and coordinated management of coastal resources - 3.
-Viable water-dependent uses and facilities - 4.
+Active and coordinated management of coastal resources

+- 3. Viable water-dependent uses and facilities - 4.
 Conservation and enhancement of coastal resources - 5.
 Protection and enhancement of water quality - Sustainable economic growth and development - 7.
-Public access to Norwalk Harbor

-- 8. Public health, safety, and security - 9.
+Public access to Norwalk Harbor - 8.
+Public health, safety, and security - 9.
 Coastal resiliency - 10.
 Preservation and enrichment of community character - 11.
 Public interest, support, and participation - 12.
 Effective response to changing conditions